Disclaimer: our thoughts:

 And it definitely isn’t a horse marketed as “been there, done that.”

-The kind that stays trained, safe, polite and confident — regardless of who is riding them.
+Penton Maximus was that horse for our girls - the kind of horse that stays ‘set’ - trained, safe, polite and confident - regardless of who is riding them.

 The horse has a lighter workload?
-They cope.
+The horse copes.

 And that is incredibly rare.

-Because the reality is most buyers cannot replicate the riding, management and program a horse had in its previous home.
+Because the reality is most buyers cannot replicate the riding and management that a horse had in it’s previous home.

 Many horses are wonderful… in the exact system they came from.